-We assume that the carbon tax is increased by \notin 7.50 per tonne/CO2 every year out to 2025.
-We also assume this does not trigger major behavioural responses, hence the yield from each increase is the same as that given in Budget 2021 documentation (\notin 108 million in the initial year, \notin 147 million in a full year).
+We assume that the carbon tax is increased by \in 7.50 per tonne/CO2 every year out to 2025.
+We also assume this does not trigger major behavioural responses, hence the yield from each increase is the same as that given in Budget 2021 documentation (\in 108 million in the initial year, \in 147 million in a full year).